darioncassel/sok-differential-testing/index.md

 *Core Properties*

 ##### 1. Type

-The Frankencerts paper uses a *dynamic testing approach*.
+The Frankencerts paper uses a *dynamic testing* approach.

 ##### 2. Test Scope

 The scope is *system testing*.
-Although the authors are attempting to test just certificate validation, they must run the full implementations as the SUT and could theoretically receive faults from other parts of the system than the certificate validation subsystem.
+Although the authors were attempting to test just certificate validation, they had to run the full implementations as the SUT and thus could theoretically receive faults from other parts of the system than the certificate validation subsystem.

 ##### 3. Exceptional Element

-The exceptional element is presented as an *exceptional input*, in this case a "frankencert" which is a X.509 certificate automatically generated from a set of sample input data (other certificates).
+The exceptional element is presented as an *exceptional input*, in this case a "frankencert," which is a X.509 certificate automatically generated from a set of sample input data (other certificates).

 ##### 4. Test Oracle